lenincompres/domify/README.md

 ## Binding

-Use *_bind* to turn the created element into a Bind element, which essentially reduces is to a *value*.
-The value is linked to the *innerText* property of the element, or *value* for input type elements.
+Use *_bind* to turn the element into a Bind element, which essentially reduces it to a single *value*.
+This value is linked to its *innerText* property, or *value* property for input type elements.
 * The Bind object has an *element* property which holds the element.

 ```javascript